-When matching with the pcre\exec() function, PCRE implements backtracking by making recursive calls to an internal function called match().
+When matching with the pcre_exec() function, PCRE implements backtracking by making recursive calls to an internal function called match().
 In environments where the size of the stack is limited, this can severely limit PCRE's operation.
 (The Unix environment does not usually suffer from this problem, but it may sometimes be necessary to increase the maximum stack size.
 There is a discussion in the pcrestack documentation.)
 An alternative approach to recursion that uses memory from the heap to remember data, instead of using recursive function calls, has been implemented to work round the problem of limited stack size.
 If you want to build a version of PCRE that works this way, add to the configure command.
-With this configuration, PCRE will use the pcre\stack\malloc and pcre\stack\free variables to call memory management functions.
-Separate functions are provided because the usage is very predictable: the block sizes requested are always the same, and the blocks are always freed in reverse order.
-A calling program might be able to implement optimized functions that perform better than the standard malloc() and free() functions.
-PCRE runs noticeably more slowly when built in this way.
-This option affects only the pcre\exec() function; it is not relevant for the the pcre\dfa\exec() function.
+With this configuration, PCRE will use the pcre_stack_malloc and pcre_stack_free variables to call memory management functions.
+By default these point to malloc() and free(), but you can replace the pointers so that your own functions are used.